FlowFuse/website/src/handbook/design/branding.md

 ### Minimun Sizes

-When the size becomes too small for the combination mark to render the wordmark legibly, the symbol can be used independently without the wordmark.
+Only when the size becomes too small for the combination mark to render the wordmark legibly, the symbol can be used independently without the wordmark.

 #### Symbol